 A router MAY indicate support for multiple MRT Profiles.
 A router computes its local MRT Island for each separate MRT Profile that the router supports.
-The MT-IDs used in one supported MRT Profile MUST NOT overlap with those MT-IDs used in a different supported MRT Profile.
-Supporting multiple MRT Profiles provides a mechanism for transitioning from one profile to another.
+Supporting multiple MRT Profiles also provides a mechanism for transitioning from one profile to another.
 Different uses of MRT forwarding topologies may behave better on different MRT profiles.